Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test10_clue_analysis(gemini).md

 ⚠️ Concerns:
 - Minor thematic overlap observed

-### Misinformed Clues: 4/5
+### Misinformed Clues: 3/5
-**Very Good - Exceeds expectations**
+**Good - Meets requirements**

-The misinformed clues are good.
-The first clue, 'This form of media often showcases a person's life, chronicling their achievements and challenges over time,' plausibly describes a Biography while still having some overlap with a documentary about a person.
-The second clue, 'It frequently involves actors, set designs, and fictional stories to provide entertainment and dramatic experiences,' strongly points to a fictional narrative, which could be a distractor if the user incorrectly associates 'entertainment' with the other options.
+Clues are factually true for 'Documentary' but also for 'Biography'.
+They are vague enough to create some ambiguity, though 'Biography' is a subgenre of documentary, making the ambiguity less impactful.
+The clue 'This genre of film presents information through moving images, often aiming to educate the audience' is true for all three, but the second clue 'These films can be seen in theaters or watched at home, offering a variety of stories to the audience' is more true for Biography and Educational than a pure Documentary, creating a slight imbalance.

 ✅ Strengths:
 - Attempt to create ambiguity